fan19-hub/LEMMA/prompts/reason_modify.md

 Finally, based on the references and the definition of predefined categories, please firstly provide the improved reasoning and classify the news into one of the six predefined categories.

+In one or more paragraphs, output your reasoning steps.
+In the final line, output your predicted category that this news belongs to.
+(Please don't output anything else except the category)